jamietre/CsQuery/README.md

 #####Create a fragment

+This method forces the content to be treated as a fragment.

     CQ.CreateFragment(..)   // Create a fragment.

 This method interprets the content as a true fragment that you may use for any purpose.
 No attempt will be made to identify and create missing opening tags such as `tbody` -- the actual markup will be interpreted exactly as presented.
 Missing close tag rules still apply, though, since it's impossible to create a CQ document that has incomplete nodes.